-Our team relies not only on the nuclear team of professionals whose curricula are shown below, but also on a vast array of researchers and experts in Management, Law, Criminology, Sociology, Social Work, Psychology, Education, Health, and Engineering.
+Our team relies not only on the nuclear team of professionals whose curriculum profile is shown below, but also on a vast array of researchers and experts in Management, Law, Criminology, Sociology, Social Work, Psychology, Education, Health, and Engineering.

 Pedro das Neves, CEO

 Holding a Sociology degree and an MA from the College of Europe in Bruges, he is undertaking a PhD research on Public Policy at the Sociology and Public Policies School of ISCTE – IUL Lisbon University Institute.
 Pedro is a board member of the BSAFE LAB Law enforcement, Justice, and Public Safety Research and Technology Transfer.
 He is also a guest lecturer at ISEC and has been a member of the scientific coordination team of DEIA – Specialisation Degree in Organisational Learning and Innovation at INA – the Portuguese National Institute of Public Administration.
 He has been working on public administration reform for 20 years in several European countries.
 He has been a policy advisor and coordinated major project implementations in Portugal, Romania, Argentina, and Guatemala, also supporting specific projects in other countries.
 Pedro has been involved in the design and implementation of pilot projects that have received awards and were recognised as best practices.
 He holds extensive experience as policy advisor (EU policy, including prison systems modernisation, prison work, re-settlement and ICT, international cooperation).
 On behalf of IPS, he has been invited as a guest observer at European Commission and Council of Europe meetings and as a speaker in several international events organised by the Council of Europe, ICPA, EIPA, European Commission and governments from the different Member States.
 Pedro is an ICPA member.